Hazel Simmons-McDonald

-Hazel Simmons-McDonald (born 1947) is a St. Lucian writer and linguist.
-She is known for her work as a professor and administrator at the University of the West Indies, as well as her poetry, which has been published in periodicals, anthologies, and the 2004 collection Silk Cotton and Other Trees.
+Hazel Simmons-McDonald (1947 – June 8, 2025) was a St. Lucian writer and linguist.
+She was known for her work as a professor and administrator at the University of the West Indies, as well as her poetry, which was published in periodicals, anthologies, and the 2004 collection Silk Cotton and Other Trees.

 Early life and education

 Hazel Simmons-McDonald was born in St. Lucia in 1947.
 Her uncle was Harold Simmons, often referred to as the father of modern St. Lucian arts and culture.

 She studied at the University of the West Indies in Jamaica, graduating in 1972 with a degree in education, with a special focus on English.
 She then attended Stanford University in the United States, where in the 1980s she obtained two master's degrees, in international development of education and linguistics, followed by a Ph.D. in applied linguistics.

 Career

 Academia

 After graduating from Stanford, Simmons-McDonald taught linguistics there before heading to the University of the West Indies at Cave Hill in Barbados in 1991.
 She served as both a professor and an administrator at the university, eventually becoming head of the linguistics department and then dean of the Faculty of Humanities and Education.
 From 2006 to 2008, she led the Society for Caribbean Linguistics as president of the organization.

 In 2007, Simmons-McDonald became pro-vice chancellor and principal of the University of the West Indies Open Campus.
 She retired from her work at the university in 2014.

 Her work included research on Creole languages in education and writing instructional texts for native speakers of Antillean Creole.
 She also co-edited the university's literary magazine, Poui, the Cave Hill Literary Annual.

-As an emeritus professor, she has helped oversee and review the exams given by the Caribbean Examinations Council.
+As an emeritus professor, she helped oversee and review the exams given by the Caribbean Examinations Council.